Kangchup: Transport

 According to the 2011 District Census Handbook (Village & Town Directory) for Imphal West, Kangchup has local road access and public transport options.
 The village is located along the Imphal-Kangchup-Tamenglong Road, a key route that is being upgraded through the ABD-financed SASEC Road Connectivity Investment Programme.

 The land-acquisition notices from the Imphal West district administration identify Kangchup as part of the road corridor.

-Manipur Zoological Garden
+2023-2025 Manipur violence

-The Manipur Zoological Garden is a zoo in the Iroisemba town, which lies along the Imphal-Kangchup road and leads to the Kangchup village.
-In the zoo, there are 14 endangered species and 55 species of birds and animals can be seen.

-2023-2025: Violence, displacement, and returns

-During the outbreak of ethnic violence in Manipur in May 2023, many villages in Imphal West and nearby districts experienced attacks, arson, and widespread displacement.
-Kangchup was one of the areas covered by national and international media as affected by the conflict and the resulting humanitarian crisis.
-Hundreds of families across the state were displaced and moved to relief camps.
+During the outbreak of ethnic violence in Manipur in May 2023, Kangchup was one of the areas covered by national and international media as affected by the conflict and the resulting humanitarian crisis.

 In the following years, news reports highlighted ongoing security incidents in parts of Imphal West.
-One incident involved a reported drone and IED near Kangchup Phayeng in January 2025.

 The reports also mentioned that some displaced families began to return.
 By mid-2025, several national outlets reported that some Meitei families started going back to Kangchup and nearby villages as part of rehabilitation and recovery efforts.